FoalTS/foal/docs/deployment-and-environments/configuration.md

 # Configuration

-> You might br interested in reading the chapter [III.
+> You might be interested in reading the chapter [III.
 Config](https://12factor.net/config) of the Twelve-Factor App guide.

 ```
 |- config